Testing Tail Weight of a Distribution Via Hazard Rate: Main Result

-We show that if the error incurred in $\tilde N, \tilde D$ in approximating the derivatives by difference quotients has value $\epsilon'$, then we can estimate the value of the proxy quantity within an additive error of $\epsilon \coloneqq 6 \beta \epsilon'$, or the value of the proxy quantity is greater than 1.
+If the error incurred in $\tilde N, \tilde D$ by approximating the derivatives as above has value $\epsilon'$ (we show this condition is met in Section~\ref{sec:concentration_of_os} due to the Lipschitzness conditions), then either we can estimate the value of the proxy quantity within a bounded additive error (and the proxy quantity is small) or the value of the proxy quantity is greater than 1 (and we know we are in the light-tailed case).